err0rless/dotfiles/README.md

 ## Customization

-### Work Environment Presets
+### Environment Presets
-For work-specific configurations, you can create additional preset files that are automatically imported:
+For environment-specific configurations, you can create additional preset files that are automatically imported:

+**Zsh presets:**
-- **Zsh**: Create `~/.oh-my-zsh/work.zsh` for work-specific aliases, exports, and functions
+- `~/.oh-my-zsh/personal.zsh` - Personal aliases, exports, and functions
+- `~/.oh-my-zsh/work.zsh` - Work-specific configuration

+**Git presets:**
+- `~/.gitconfig.personal` - Personal user config, aliases, and settings
-- **Git**: Create `~/.gitconfig.work` for work-specific user config, remotes, and settings
+- `~/.gitconfig.work` - Work-specific user config, remotes, and settings

-These files are conditionally loaded if they exist, allowing you to keep personal and work configurations separate.
+These files are conditionally loaded if they exist, allowing you to keep different environment configurations separate and modular.

 ### Adding New Tools
 Add new recipes to the `Justfile`: